dhis2/design-system/organisms/data-table.md

 ##### How are filters used?

-The filters that are available must be defined, none will be provided by default.
+The available filters must be defined, none will be provided by default.
 Clicking a filter button opens a popover with input controls.
 An actively filtered column is highlighted with an active button and text indicating the applied filter.
-Never filter data in a table without informing the user, it is important a user knows they are viewing a filtered set of data.
+Never filter data in a table without informing the user, the user must know they are viewing a filtered set of data.

 ##### When to use filters?